braedeningersoll/haab_movies/source/braedens_favorites/braedens_favorites.rst

 **Run Time:** 2hr 16min

-**MPAA Rating:** Rated PG-13; Violence, Gunplay, & action throughout
+**MPAA Rating:** Rated PG-13; Violence, Gunplay, & Action throughout

-**HAAB Review:** Marvel has, at the time of this review, 17 films in it's collective universe.
+**HAAB Review:** Marvel has, at the time of this review, 17 films in its collective universe.
 Though each of these films have been very good both in their content and at the box office, Winter Soldier is a gem among the entire universe.
-The film brings the same incredible action, acting, and story as your standar Marvel film, but where Winter Soldier stands apart is that it stands as a turning point for Marvel's storytelling.
-Up until this film each movie has simply been a fun action flick about our heros, but Winter Soldier breaks form by bringing social and political issues to the silverscreen and ask their audiences to think about our own world. !!SPOILER ALERT!!
+The film brings the same incredible action, acting, and story as your standard Marvel film, but where Winter Soldier stands apart is that it stands as a turning point for Marvel's storytelling.
+Up until this film each movie has simply been a fun action flick about our heros, but Winter Soldier breaks form by bringing social and political issues to the silver screen and ask their audiences to think about our own world. !!SPOILER ALERT!!
 The political issue discussed in the film is the debate of security vs privacy.
 In the MCEU the United States has approved the creation of a project to monitor citizens and by using an algorithm can detect terrorist or enemies of the state before they can strike.
 This is not unlike the Patriot Act's approval of NSA monitoring over internet activity and cellular calls